Nissan Serena: Third generation (C25; 2005)

 The third generation debuted in Japan in May 2005.
 This model was officially sold in Japan and Hong Kong, and also sold through parallel imports in Singapore, Indonesia and Brunei.

 In 2007, 2008 and 2009, the Serena C25 was the best selling minivan in Japan.

-This model was also sold as the Suzuki Landy in Japan, a practice that is continued with the fourth and fifth generation Serena.
+In Japan, Nissan started supplying OEM products to Suzuki under the name Suzuki Landy in 2007.
+Overall it is the same as the original, but the only changes are the front grille, and the emblem.
+A practice that is continued with the fourth and fifth generation Serena.

 The third generation was discontinued in Japan in late 2010 and in Hong Kong in 2011.